 Cozy shelter, delicious cuisine, and wonderful shopping areas make it a convenient place to stay while exploring the Grand County region.
 The town has a motto: “The heart of something grand.”
 Granby resides less than two hours drive from Denver.

 Granby Ranch – Provides skiing in the winter, and golfing and biking in the summer.
 The resort is situated a few miles from downtown.

 - Arapaho National Forest offers many access points between Grand Lake and Winter Park, especially near Granby.
 Look for signs for national forest access and drive the couple miles back.
 Most offer great car camping opportunities.

-- Arapaho National Recrecreation Area has a number of campsites with breathtaking views of Lake Granby.
+- Arapaho National Recreation Area has a number of campsites with breathtaking views of Lake Granby.
 Head north on Highway 34 from town and you’ll reach the lake.
 Stillwater and Arapaho Bay are some of the most stunning campgrounds.

 - Lake Granby lies about 8 miles to the north on Highway 34.
 Much of it is part of the Arapaho National Recreation Area, so there would be a $5 charge for vehicles to enter.